 Defending with a Web Application Firewall

 A Web Application Firewall (WAF) provides a critical defense for web applications from the common types of attacks.
 Kemp LoadMaster can run the industry-leading Kemp WAF to enhance inline security significantly for web applications.
 In addition to providing the core features such as advanced L4-7 content switching, SSL/TLS offloading, intelligent global traffic distribution, and much more, LoadMaster with Kemp WAF installed also provides continuous protection against web application vulnerabilities.
-Daily updates are provided by Trustwave so that Kemp WAF is always up to date and protected against emerging threats.
 Find full details of Kemp WAF.

 Other Threats That Trustwave Highlighted